kdonthi/CustomerRetention/README.md

 # CustomerRetention

+The goal of this ```retention.sql``` is to understand acquisition cohort retention, which groups users into cohorts based on their start week, and shows what percent of users from a given week are still using the product.

 The initial `data` table has the two columns (contains data from `data.sql`):
  - `id` → The user id, which is a unique identifier for a user.
  - `timestamp` → The timestamp of an event performed by the given user.